Delta Programme 2011-2023

-The first Delta Programme appeared in 2011: an elaboration of the recommendations of the Delta Commission in 2008.
+The first Delta Programme appeared in 2011: it elaborated the recommendations of the Delta Commission from 2008.
 This Delta Programme, which is also known as the ‘new-style Delta Plan’, described how we can improve flood risk management and keep freshwater supplies up to par in the coming century.
 In the years that followed, the Delta Programme was constantly revised on the basis of new insights and research.
 The timeline below shows the highlights from the Delta Programmes.

 Historical overview Delta Programme